George Gershwin: Recordings and film

 In 1945, the film biography Rhapsody in Blue was made, starring Robert Alda as George Gershwin.
 The film contains many factual errors about Gershwin's life, but also features many examples of his music, including an almost complete performance of Rhapsody in Blue.
 In 1965, Movietone Records released an album MTM 1009 featuring Gershwin's piano rolls of the titled George Gershwin plays RHAPSODY IN BLUE and his other favorite compositions.
 The B-side of the LP featured nine other recordings.
 In 1975, Columbia Records released an album featuring Gershwin's piano rolls of Rhapsody in Blue, accompanied by the Columbia Jazz Band playing the original jazz band accompaniment, conducted by Michael Tilson Thomas.
 The B-side of the Columbia Masterworks release features Tilson Thomas leading the New York Philharmonic in An American in Paris.
 In 1976, RCA Records reissued a collection of Gershwin's original recordings on the album Gershwin plays Gershwin, Historic First Recordings (RCA Victrola AVM1-1740).
 Included was the first LP release of the 1924 recording of Rhapsody in Blue with the Paul Whiteman Orchestra and Gershwin on piano; An American in Paris, from 1929 conducted by Nathaniel Shilkret with Gershwin on celesta.
 Also included were Three Preludes, "Clap Yo' Hands" and "Someone to Watch Over Me", among others.

 The soundtrack to Woody Allen's 1979 film Manhattan is composed entirely of Gershwin's compositions, including Rhapsody in Blue, "Love is Sweeping the Country", and "But Not for Me", performed by both the New York Philharmonic under Zubin Mehta and the Buffalo Philharmonic under Michael Tilson Thomas.
 The film begins with a monolog by Allen, in the role of a writer, describing a character in his book: "He adored New York City ...
 To him, no matter what the season was, this was still a town that existed in black and white and pulsated to the great tunes of George Gershwin."
 In 1993, two audio CDs featuring piano rolls recorded by Gershwin were issued by Nonesuch Records through the efforts of Artis Wodehouse, entitled Gershwin Plays Gershwin: The Piano Rolls.
 In 2010, Brian Wilson released Brian Wilson Reimagines Gershwin, consisting of ten George and Ira Gershwin songs, bookended by passages from Rhapsody in Blue, with two new songs completed from unfinished Gershwin fragments by Wilson and band member Scott Bennett.

+Balanchine's "Who Cares?"

+In 1970, the New York City Ballet premiered Who Cares?, a ballet by George Balanchine to sixteen songs by Gershwin, orchestrated by Hershy Kay.